-Suppose that tomorrow, a security researcher discovers a critical vulnerability to CertBot or some other part of the Let’s Encrypt certificate issuance system, and in a week, almost every Let’s Encrypt cert is going to get tossed into the CRL, with no ability to create new certs.
+Suppose that tomorrow, a security researcher discovers a critical flaw in CertBot or some other part of the Let’s Encrypt certificate issuance system, and in a week, almost every Let’s Encrypt cert is going to get tossed into the CRL, with no ability to create new certs.

 They couldn’t do it.
 They couldn’t possibly toss 100 million certificates into the fire, because LE has already reached a point where it is too big to fail.
 You can’t tell your users, who expect their website encryption to come for free, “Hey, your CA got compromised, so you’re going to have to pay $20 or more for a cert from Verisign, GeoTrust, or Comodo, because there are no other free, secure CAs available.
 Sorry.”

 And if it comes to that, two things happen: